replit/codemirror-indentation-markers/README.md

   - `hideFirstIndent`

-    Boolean that determines whether markers at column zero are omitted.
+    Boolean that determines whether markers in the first column are omitted.
     Defaults to `false`.

 #### Example